normj/ServerlessTODOListTutorial/DotnetTryMaterial/DynamoDBModule/DotNetDynamoDBDocumentModel.md

 When you start a query it returns back a **Search** object.
 The data from DynamoDB will be returned back in pages.
 To get a page of data call the `GetNextSetAsync` method.
 In our case we want to return back all of the lists for a user so we call `GetRemainingAsync` which will traverse through all of the pages to return our data.
-Sometimes a page will contain no data because all the items DynamoDB search through during page request failed to match the query filter.
-That doesn't mean there is no more data.
-`GetNextSetAsync` will return back false when there is no more data to search through.

 ```cs --source-file ../Snippets/DynamoDBDocumentModel.cs --project ../Snippets/Snippets.csproj --region document_model_query
 ```